music

 The Work of Staying Underground by Choice

-Staying underground when you could be mainstream is a choice, and I don't think it's always the right one, but when it's made consciously, for artistic reasons, it creates a kind of music that mainstream success would compromise.
+Staying underground when you could be mainstream is a choice, and it's not always the right one, but when it's made consciously, for artistic reasons, it creates a kind of music that mainstream success would compromise.
 There are sonic and structural decisions in MK.xyz's work that you simply couldn't make if you needed to hit a particular chart position or satisfy a particular commercial expectation.
 The oddness is load-bearing.
 It holds the music up.

 I've been playing recent releases from the collective at odd hours and finding that they reward the specific attentiveness of those hours.
 They aren't party music.
 They aren't exactly bedroom music either.
-They're something in between — music for people who are awake and thinking and want something that meets them at that level of engagement.
+They're something in between, music for people who are awake and thinking and want something that meets them at that level of engagement.
 That's not a large audience, but it's a loyal one, and loyalty builds the kind of following that sustains a career through the slow accumulation of genuine trust.

 I don't know exactly where MK.xyz is headed, but I'm interested in finding out.
 The trajectory is towards something I can't quite see yet, and that uncertainty is itself compelling.